 - 1. In the Static Analysis Results view, select a filter set from the Filter Set list. - 2.
-Click the Filters tab in the Issue Auditing view.
+Select the Filters tab in the Issue Auditing view. - 3.
+Right-click a filter, and then select Copy Filter To.

-- 3. Right-click a filter, and then select Copy Filter To from the shortcut menu. - The Select a Filter Set dialog box opens with a list off all the filter sets. - 4.
-Select a filter set, and then click OK. - The filter is added to the filter set in the last position. - 5.
-(Optional) For folder filters, you can adjust the order of the filter list by dragging and dropping the filter to a different location in the list.
+The Select a Filter Set dialog box opens with a list of all the filter sets.

+4. Select a filter set, and then click OK.

+The filter is added to the filter set in the last position.

+5. (Optional) For folder filters, you can adjust the order of the filter list by dragging and dropping the filter to a different location in the list.